 a program to improve pediatric oncology patients’ transition from hospital to school,

 a novel CBT program to disrupt the “school to prison” pipeline for African American high school students,

 and an on online platform that utilizes behavioral activation strategies to support the mental health of new teachers.

 How long does the program take to complete?

-The Ph.D. in School Psychology is a 64-credit-hour program that can be completed in three to five years.
-Years one and two consist of course work and field-based externships, while years three and four are comprised of dissertation work and an internship.
-Once you are enrolled, you may apply for an option of completing the program in three years if your relevant experience and course work meets APA training standards.
+The Ph.D. in School Psychology is a 64-credit-hour program that is typically completed in three to five years.
+Years one, two, and three typically consist of course work and field-based externships, while years four and five are typically comprised of dissertation work and an internship.

 These tables provide information on the number of years from initial enrollment to graduation, for students graduating in the designated year.
 Most students entering since the Program revision in 2012 graduate in five to six years.